Sigrun Eng

-Sigrun Eng (born 5 June 1951 in Sør-Fron) is a Norwegian politician who belongs to the Labour Party.
+Sigrun Eng (born 5 June 1951 in Sør-Fron Municipality) is a Norwegian politician who belongs to the Labour Party.

 She was elected to the Norwegian Parliament from Buskerud in 1993, and has been re-elected on three occasions.
 She previously served as a deputy representative during the 1989-1993 term.

-On the local level Eng was a member of Gol municipal council from 1983 to 1991.
+On the local level Eng was a member of the municipal council of Gol Municipality from 1983 to 1991.
 She has chaired the local party chapter since 1988.